Shipping (fandom): Responses by series creators, cast, and crew

-In 2000, during the airing of the fifth season, the intensity of the "shipping wars" was chronicled (from a non-subtexter's point of view) in an article titled "The Discrimination in the Xenaverse" in the online Xena fan magazine Whoosh!, and numerous letters in response.
-The wars did not abate after the 2001 series finale.
-With no new material from the show itself, the debates were fueled by various statements from the cast and crew.
+There have been a variety of responses of series creators to shipping among fanbases of their shows.
+Some responded positively, while others have been dismissive.
+With no new material from the show itself, the debates among Xena: Warrior Princess fans were fueled by various statements from the cast and crew.
 In January 2003, Xena star Lucy Lawless told Lesbian News magazine that after watching the finale, she had come to believe that Xena and Gabrielle's relationship was "definitely gay".
 In March 2005, one-time Xena screenwriter Katherine Fugate, an outspoken supporter of the Xena/Gabrielle pairing, posted a statement on her website appealing for tolerance in the fandom, telling people to "allow everyone the grace to take what they need from the show and make it theirs," whether they see Xena with Gabrielle, or Xena with Ares.